 The first person on line Sunday morning was Cynthia Bennett, a school nurse at IS 77 in Ridgewood and head of the nurses’ chapter of the United Federation of Teachers.

 “I was a little nervous, I’ll admit,” she said afterward.
 “But it was easy peasy.”

-In order to relieve the pressure on the city’s distribution system, UFT President Michael Mulgrew announced on Sunday the union was initiating its own vaccination program for teachers and other school personnel in conjunction with private providers such as NYU and Northwell Health [see separate story].
+In order to relieve the pressure on the city’s distribution system, the UFT on Sunday announced it was initiating its own vaccination program for teachers and other school personnel in conjunction with private providers such as NYU and Northwell Health, UFT President Michael Mulgrew announced.

 Mulgrew said the union was responding to urging from Gov. Cuomo.

 “He told us let’s figure out how to make this work faster,” the union leader said.
 “That’s what we did.”

 The early morning opening was not without its glitches.
 Scores of health workers who’d signed up in the last week were sent emails assigning them appointment times but not the scannable AR code required to enter the gym.

 Coordinators for the Health Department spent the first hours coaching frustrated people on line how to find on their cell phones the code that certified their identities and eligibility.

 Rahmin Master, 68, who works at a doctor’s office in Elmhurst, was among those who arrived early only to discover when he went to the head of the line that he hadn’t been sent the scan code.

 “I’m just happy they got it straightened out,” he said.